 • She was led on to think everything was fine.

-Other ways to say: Mislead, lie to
+Other ways to say: Mislead, lie to, give false hope

-26. Fast talker
+26. Fast Talker

 Example Sentence: